jorendorff/git-ignorance/ignorance.md

 (Note there's a separate section about conflicts below.)

+> `git init` initializes `.git/HEAD` to `ref: refs/heads/master`
+> but does not create a `master` branch!
+> What commands fail on a brand new repository because of this silliness?
+> (I'm sure I've seen this at least two or three times.)

+???

 > What does `git merge BRANCH` do to the branch?
 > Is it removed?
 Changed to point to the current branch?